exakat/php-dictionary/dictionary/primitive-obsession.ini.rst

 Primitive Obsession
 -------------------

-Primitive Obsession is when the code uses too many primitive types to represent complex concepts.
+Primitive Obsession a biais in the way the code is written.
+It happens when the code uses too many primitive types, even to represent complex concepts.

 .. code-block:: php